Telecom Animation Film: History

 The film was completed in 1988 and released in Japan in July 1989, but the box office gross ended up around 900 million yen.

 In 1992, the film was released in 2,300 theaters in the U.S., but failed at the box office.
 The video software that was later released sold more than 4 million copies, and the production costs were eventually recouped, but the film failed to attract an audience, and Fujioka's dream of making a hit film in the U.S. was not realized.

 The film took seven years to complete (it took 10 years for the U.S. release), and the budget eventually ballooned to more than 5 billion yen.

 It was the biggest project in the history of Japanese animation, but it ended in failure, and Fujioka took responsibility for it, gave up all rights related to Tokyo Movie, and retired from the industry.

 In November 1995, the Sega Group absorbed Tokyo Movie Shinsha into Kyokuichi, with Kyokuichi being the surviving company.

 In conjunction with the merger, Kyokuichi made Telecom Animation Film and TMS Photo, which had been subsidiaries of Tokyo Movie Shinsha, its own subsidiaries.
 Kyokuichi later changed its name to TMS Entertainment.

 In the 1990s, after Little Nemo, the studio continued to work on international productions through TMS.

 The Warner Bros. animated television series The New Batman/Superman Adventures, directed by Kenji Hachizaki, Yuichiro Yano, Toshihiko Masuda, and Hiroyuki Aoyama, won a Daytime Emmy Awards for Outstanding Special Class Animated Program in 1998.

-For a long time, Warner Bros. of the U.S. had subcontracted work to Telecom through TMS, but in 2000 Warner Bros. began outsourcing all production to Korea, where production costs are lower.
+For a long time, Warner Bros. of the U.S. had subcontracted work to Telecom through TMS, but in 2000, Warner Bros. began outsourcing all production to Korea, where production costs are lower.
 Telecom then changed its policy and began to focus on production for the Japanese market instead of overseas.
 In addition, while taking on subcontract productions from TMS and other Japanese studios, from 2002 Secret of Cerulean Sand, Telecom began to produce its own productions as the prime contractor and to co-produce with other companies.

 In 2009, Hoshi Shinichi Short-Short, produced by Telecom and broadcast on NHK, won the Grand Prix in the Comedy category at the 37th International Emmy Awards.

 Telecom has been in debt for two consecutive fiscal years since the fiscal year ending March 2017, and on August 10 of the same year, it reduced its capital from 98 million yen to 10 million yen.

+On February 17, 2026, its parent company TMS Entertainment announced that Telecom Animation Film would be absorbed and dissolved, transferring all the rights and obligations to TMS.
+The company posted a final loss of 346 million yen and was in debt for the fiscal year ending March 2025, according to its parent's corporate website.
+However, TMS would continue to run the name as a division.